 Surely you are wondering now what you should expect from your accommodation in Hamburg.
 Obviously, this will depend on your budget and your lifestyle.
 Both can differ enormously from one student to another.
 So, check which of the following types fits you best, based on your habits and monthly budget for rent:

-- The roomie – Living in a dorm (350-450€): KLU has some reserved spots from the Studierendenwerk in three dorms: Gustav-Radbruch Haus, Kiwittsmoor, and Rahlstedt.
-The spots are offered by our Student Services department in June and are then assigned on a first come first served basis.
+- The roomie – Living in a dorm (350-450€): KLU has some reserved spots from the Studierendenwerk in two dorms: Gustav-Radbruch Haus and Kiwittsmoor.
+The spots are offered by our Student Services department in June and are assigned following a draw system.
 At the dorms, you’ll have your own furnished room and share a kitchen and bathroom with several roommates (up to 8!).
 This of course means more human interaction, for better or worse.
 You will be surrounded by other German and international students and have more options to make friends (also from outside of KLU).
 But you may also need to handle some disagreements in your daily life.
 The facilities usually have common laundries, BBQ, and social areas.